jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **unconditional gift** means a payment voluntarily made to any non-profit body for the carrying on or carrying out of the purposes of that non-profit body and in respect of which no identifiable direct valuable benefit arises or may arise in the form of a supply of goods and services to the person making that payment, or any other person where that person and that other person are associated persons; but does not include any payment made by the Crown or a public authority:
   - **unincorporated body** means an unincorporated body of persons, including a partnership, a joint venture, and the trustees of a trust
   - **warranty** , in respect of goods supplied, means an undertaking given under the supply agreement to remedy any defect in the goods that appears during a certain period of time after the goods are supplied or before a certain level of usage is reached.
-  - **working day** means any day of the week other than (a) Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, and Waitangi Day; and (b) a day in the period commencing with the 25th day of December in any year and ending with the 15th day of January in the following year.
+  - **working day** means any day of the week other than— (a) Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, and Waitangi Day; and (b) a day in the period commencing with the 25th day of December in any year and ending with the 15th day of January in the following year.
 (2) For the purposes of this Act, a reference to goods and services includes a reference to goods or services.

 ### 2A Meaning of associated persons
-(1) In this Act, associated persons or persons associated with each other are (a)
+(1) In this Act, associated persons or persons associated with each other are— (a)
     (i) has voting interests in each of those companies of 50% or more when added together; or (ii) has market value interests in each of those companies of 50% or more when added together and a market value circumstance exists in respect of either company; or
     (iii) has control of each of those companies by any other means whatsoever:
-  (b) a company and a person other than a company if the person has
+  (b) a company and a person other than a company if the person has—
     (i) a voting interest in the company of 25% or more; or (ii) a market value interest in the company of 25% or more and a market value circumstance exists in respect of the company:
   (bb) a person, or a branch or division of the person that is treated as a separate person under section 56B, and another branch or division of the person that is treated as a separate person under section 56B:
-  (c) two persons who are
+  (c) two persons who are—
     (i) connected by blood relationship:
     (ii) connected by marriage, civil union or de facto relationship:
     (iii) connected by adoption:
     (iv)
-  (cb) a trustee of a trust and another person (person A), if
+  (cb) a trustee of a trust and another person (person A), if—
     (i) person A is associated with another person (the relative) under paragraph (c); and (ii) the relative is associated with the trustee under paragraph (f):
   (d) a partnership and a partner in the partnership:
   (e) a partnership and a person if the person is associated with a partner in the partnership:
-  (f) a trustee of a trust and a person who has benefited or is eligible to benefit under the trust, except if, in relation to a supply of goods and services,
+  (f) a trustee of a trust and a person who has benefited or is eligible to benefit under the trust, except if, in relation to a supply of goods and services,—
     (i) the trustee is a charitable or non-profit body with wholly or principally charitable, benevolent, philanthropic, or cultural purposes and the supply is made in carrying out these purposes; or
     (ii) the person is a charitable or non-profit body with wholly or principally charitable, benevolent, philanthropic, or cultural purposes and the supply enables them to carry out these purposes:
   (g) a trustee of a trust and a settlor of the trust, except if the trustee is a charitable or non-profit body with wholly or principally charitable, benevolent, philanthropic or cultural purposes:
-  (h) a trustee of a trust and a trustee of another trust if the same person is a settlor of both trusts, except if, in relation to a supply of goods and services,
+  (h) a trustee of a trust and a trustee of another trust if the same person is a settlor of both trusts, except if, in relation to a supply of goods and services,—
     (i) either trustee is a charitable or non-profit body with wholly or principally charitable, benevolent, philanthropic, or cultural purposes; and
     (ii) the supply is made in, or enables, the carrying out of the charitable, benevolent, philanthropic, or cultural purposes:
-  (i) a person (person A) and another person (person B) if
+  (i) a person (person A) and another person (person B) if—
     (i) person B is associated with a third person (person C) under any one of paragraphs (a) to (h); and (ii) person C is associated with person A under any one of paragraphs (a) to (h).
 (2) For the purpose of subsection (1)(a), group of persons has the meaning set out in section YA 1 of the Income Tax Act 2007.
-(3) For the purpose of subsection (1)(a) and (1)(b)
+(3) For the purpose of subsection (1)(a) and (1)(b)—
   (a) market value circumstance has the meaning set out in section YA 1 of the Income Tax Act 2007, as if the reference to this Act in paragraph (e) of the definition were to the Goods and Services Tax Act 1985:
   (b) market value interest has the meaning set out in paragraph (a) of the definition of market value interest in section YA 1 of the Income Tax Act 2007:
   (c) voting interest has the meaning set out in paragraph (a) of the definition of voting interest in section YA 1 of the Income Tax Act 2007.
 (4) For the purpose of subsection (1)(a) and (1)(b), if a person (person A) and another person (person B) are associated persons under any of subsection (1)(c) to (1)(i), person A is treated as holding anything held by person B.
 (5)
-(6) For the purpose of subsection (1)(c)
+(6) For the purpose of subsection (1)(c)—
   (a) persons are connected by blood relationship if they are within the second degree of relationship:
   (b) persons are connected by marriage, civil union or de facto relationship if one is in a marriage, civil union or de facto relationship with the other or with a person who is connected by blood relationship to the other:
   (c) persons are connected by adoption if one has been adopted as the child of the other or as a child of a person who is within the first degree of relationship to the other.